-Chicks Who Give a Hoot is a movement.
-It's a collective.
-It's a journey.
-It's a place to inspire creative women to use their collective power for good.
-I believe that women possess a unique ability to drive change.
-I believe that we're wired to care about the world around us and we have immense influence.
-The question is then, how do we use that power and influence to change the wrongs we see in the world.
+Chicks Who Give a Hoot is out to inspire women to get involved, be change, and do good.
+This is a movement for women to find the cause connected to their heart and take action.
+It's a journey where creative women learn to use their collective power for good.
+We believe that women possess a unique ability to drive change and that they're wired to care about the world around them.
+Women have immense influence.
+The question is then, how do we use that to change the wrongs we see in the world?

 While we aren't affiliated with any political party or religious ideology, we do have some rules:

 WE DO: Invite conversations, embrace diversity, ask questions, love our neighbor, seek to grow, serve others.

 WE DON'T: Marginalize others, support hateful rhetoric, condone violence.